Midgame: 2-4 servers

 This is what a druid tavern looks like

-Bees with the inscription Goal Quests
+Bees marked with the inscription Quest Goal

-“Quest rolling” refers to the practice of leaving the tavern and immediately re-entering it to get the quest you want (quests in the tavern will refresh when you re-enter).
-Different items “cost” different amounts of experience, so it doesn’t always make sense to take quests for maximum experience.
-Sometimes, to “roll” the item you need, it makes sense to do a less demanding quest.
+Sometimes the desired quest must be rolled.
+Quest rolling means leaving the tavern and immediately entering again in order to obtain the quest you want (quests refresh when you re-enter).
+Different items “cost” different amounts of experience, so taking the quest with the maximum experience is not always the best option.
+Sometimes, to obtain the item you want, it is more effective to complete a lighter quest.

 Tips from Experienced Players